AjayRajNelapudi/Certificate-Generator/README.md

 You should be able to send the certificates from your desired email account now.

-For any problems during usage, please raise an issue at [Github issues](https://github.com/AjayRajNelapudi/Certificate-Generator/issues)
+For any problems during usage, please raise an issue at [Github issues](https://github.com/AjayRajNelapudi/Certificate-Generator/issues).

+**To avoid any conflicts, please read the LICENSE and follow accordingly.**